saboyagustavo/video-academy/README.md

 This project was build using the following technologies:

 - ReactJS
 - React-query
 - YoutubeAPI

 ## 💻 Design

 The video-academy is an app to exihibit videos related to a specific youtube channel.

-## :heavy_check_mark: finished_at:
+## :heavy_check_mark: finished_at: Fri Jun 18 2021 00:19:21 GMT-0300

 This app was rebuild by [Gustavo Saboya](https://github.com/saboyagustavo) as a learning experience.

-Made with ♥ by Gustavo Saboya.